ycr88/shangdewu/user/pages/todo/default.md

 class : dev
 ---
 ## Global
+* translate footer
+* add images
+* real data in the schedule of the groups
+* start colaborator using the @pagecolection
+* ~~style footer tocao~~
+* put in the footer the section with the parters icons in circules with linsk to their main site [in process]
 * ~~create submenu for groups and about~~
 * ~~link to the social networks~~
   - ~~need to find a set of icon for the social network~~#[done with fontawsome ]